Start and stop the report server service

 Use Administrative Tools

-If you are running multiple instances, or if the report server is running as a named instance, verify that the instance name in parentheses corresponds to the report server instance you want to stop or restart.
+For Reporting Services 2016 and earlier versions, if you are running multiple instances or if the report server is running as a named instance, verify that the instance name in parentheses corresponds to the report server instance you want to stop or restart.